mosip/id-authentication/docs/design/authentication/ID_Auth_REST_service_Response_Builder.md

 1.	status(Y/N) - The authentication success or failure status,
 2.	txnId (same as request) - the transaction ID,
 3.	resTime  - the timestamp of response,
+4.	staticTocken - The token generated using **Kernel-Static Token generator** which will be a combination of individual's UIN and TSP ID, and it will always be the same value for one combination.
-4.	err - Array of Errors with error code and message, in case of authentication failure, data validation failure or any other error
+5.	err - Array of Errors with error code and message, in case of authentication failure, data validation failure or any other error
-5.	info - This block contains below information
+6.	info - This block contains below information

    a.	idType - Type of ID (D for UIN, V for VID)